 Moms Clean Air Force Texas members attended the 2017 Play-In for Climate Action in Washington, DC.

-Field consultant, Krystal Henagan testified at an EPA Public Hearing on the Oil and Gas New Source Performance Standards: Proposed Three-Month Stay and Two-Year Stay held at the William Jefferson Clinton-East U.S. EPA building in Washington, DC.
+Field consultant Krystal Henagan testified at an EPA public hearing on the Oil and Gas New Source Performance Standards: Proposed Three-Month Stay and Two-Year Stay held in Washington, DC.